 More software development methodologies (like Agile, Scrum DevOps, Site Reliability Engineering, DevOps) are being used in services businesses.
 These also help the supplier to share in the risks of deployment and rollouts.

 As the risk of cyberattacks becomes more and more prevalent, MSPs are becoming more important in terms of helping to secure IT infrastructures.
-With their ability to provide 24/7 monitoring, and to help clients to optimize their security measures and keep up with regulations, Managed Services will be an obvious way for organizations to turn.
+With their ability to provide 24/7 monitoring, and to help clients to optimize their security measures and keep up with regulations, Customer Care will be an obvious way for organizations to turn.

 It is predicted that by 2024, 30% of business leaders will rely on AI in IT operations (AIOps) platforms for automated insights to drive business-related decisions, as compared to less than 3% in 2021.
 Developing such advanced delivery capabilities is important to businesses, as a way for them to deepen relationships with customers via vertical expertise and outcome-based solutions.